-We recommend that the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office direct the Directors of the Office of Procurement and the Office of International Patent Cooperation to: recommend that the Director of the U.S. Census Bureau do the following:
+We recommend that the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office direct the Directors of the Office of Procurement and the Office of International Patent Cooperation to:

 - I. Develop a plan to address the continuing lack of compliance with initial classification error rate requirements.
 Specifically, this plan should include (a) methods to optimize oversight resources to ensure effective communication and collaboration between USPTO and vendors regarding technical or quality issues and (b) contingencies for the contract structure for future option periods, including consideration of the optimal number of vendors, the effectiveness of the use of volume adjustments to drive quality improvements or lower costs, the inclusion of quality price incentives or disincentives for all vendors, and thresholds for enforcement of price reductions or other considerations for nonconformance. - 2.
-Document the official roles and responsibilities for all members of the contract team and all offices tasked with contractual planning and oversight duties, and develop procedures to ensure that task order managers are nominated for all orders. - Strengthen controls to ensure Contractor Performance Assessment Reporting System ratings for the classification contracts are accurate and completed in accordance with USPTO policy. - Improve oversight of reclassification projects by formalizing: (a) the 2023 updates to the reclassification technical evaluation and award process and (b) the termination for default process for reclassification projects.
+Document the official roles and responsibilities for all members of the contract team and all offices tasked with contractual planning and oversight duties, and develop procedures to ensure that task order managers are nominated for all orders. - 3.
+Strengthen controls to ensure Contractor Performance Assessment Reporting System ratings for the classification contracts are accurate and completed in accordance with USPTO policy. - 4.
+Improve oversight of reclassification projects by formalizing: (a) the 2023 updates to the reclassification technical evaluation and award process and (b) the termination for default process for reclassification projects.